 - Yes, our cup is hypoallergenic and suitable for sensitive skin.

 Is the cup suitable for vegans?

-- It sure is!
-All TOTM products are PETA certified cruelty-free and vegan.
+- All TOTM period care including menstrual cups is registered with The Vegan Society.
+We are also PETA certified cruelty-free and vegan.